-- The country where the judgment is rendered and China have concluded or acceded to pertinent international treaties, or - ii.
+- i.
+The country where the judgment is rendered and China have concluded or acceded to pertinent international treaties, or - ii.
 The country where the judgment is rendered and China have established a reciprocal relationship.

-Spain falls under 'Circumstance I' because:
+The United States falls under 'Circumstance II' because: